 Gears Required for Climbing Mount Everest

 To an extreme place like Mount Everest, one must have proper gears and equipment.
-Choosing the gears carefully and not to skimp on quality can make your Mount Everest Expedition comfortable and risk-free.
+Choosing the gears carefully and not skimping on quality can make your Mount Everest Expedition comfortable and risk-free.
 Here is the list of the gears you need while Climbing Mount Everest.

 Climbing Mount Everest is not an average climb so you need something where your toes have the space to move freely or prevent you from getting frostbite.
-Choose your shoes accordingly as the climb to Everest is steep, snowy and almost every climbers use Italian OneSport shoes today.
+Choose your shoes accordingly as the climb to Everest is steep, and snowy, and almost every climber uses Italian OneSport shoes today.